jkyl/nnx-gru/README.md

 and/or are not autoregressive in the time domain at all.
 In these cases, at least, RNNs may provide a leg up over Transformers.

 ## Why haven't we done this sooner?
-Self-attention consists mainly of matrix-matrix products that are parallelizable along the sequence axis, during both forward and backward passes.
+Self-attention consists mainly of matrix-matrix products that are highly parallelizable.
 On the other hand, RNNs with recurrent nonlinearities (i.e. those with $h_t$ nonlinear in $h_{t-1}$) must be unrolled sequentially.

 In [arXiv:1709.04057, Martin and Cundy](https://arxiv.org/abs/1709.04057) showed that _linear_ recurrent neural networks can be unrolled in _parallel_, and provide a custom CUDA kernel for a parallel scan.
 [Subsequent work by Smith et al.](https://arxiv.org/abs/2208.04933)